I've designed digital products and interfaces for more than two decades.

 DEC.
 2014 to PRESENT

-I help shape and improve 3D and 2D design visualization as a platform component for
+I helped shape Autodesk's 3D and 2D design visualization platform technology.
+This

-Contributed to the company's long-term design visualization strategy.
-Created north-star storyboards
+Contributed to the company's long-term CAD design visualization strategy.
+Created north-star

-and presentations used to guide Autodesk's visualization and cloud data initiatives.
+storyboards, presentations, and architecture diagrams to guide Autodesk's visualization and cloud data

-Directed the design of Autodesk Viewer, a web-based design visualization product using
+Directed the design of Autodesk Viewer, a web-based design visualization product.
+Built the product up

-Designed interactions for 3D and 2D design viewing, markup, commenting, measuring, sectioning, 3D
+Designed detailed interactions for 3D and 2D design viewing, measuring, sectioning, markup,

 architectural and mechanical designs.

-Managed and mentored a small team of designs who have gone on to careers at Google, Twilio, and
+Managed and mentored designers who have gone on to impactful careers at Autodesk, Google, Youtube, and

 DEC.
 2012 to NOV.
 2014